The Symposium captivated, inspired, and amplified voices!

 on decolonizing and shifting power in our social impact work.

 The 2021 Posner Center Symposium convened global and local development leaders, practitioners, researchers, academics, activists, policymakers, and supporters looking to focus on anti-racism in development work, diversify the global development field, and have a more equitable impact that begins to repair past and current injustices.

-We will spend time collaborating and learning about ways we can disrupt deeply-rooted imperialist power structures and assumptions that are still embedded in our development work and re-imagine more just approaches for global impact.
+We spent time collaborating and learning about ways we can disrupt deeply-rooted imperialist power structures and assumptions that are still embedded in our development work and re-imagine more just approaches for global impact.

 Program and Speakers

 We had sessions on history to help understand, think about, and set the context for decolonization.
 There were sessions sharing personal, lived experiences to deepen understanding and strengthen connections.
 We had case studies to hear about what other people are trying and doing and learning to change our underlying systems and the development sector itself.
-Some sessions will dive into a particular sector, region, system, or practice area and others will tie it all back together.
-You can join one or all or as many as you wish.
+Some sessions dove into a particular sector, region, system, or practice area, and others tied it all back together.

-The Symposium is bringing together diverse points of view from around the world to focus on shifting power, diversity, and decolonization in social impact and global development work.
+The Symposium brought together diverse points of view from around the world to focus on shifting power, diversity, and decolonization in social impact and global development work.
 Our speakers are joining from 15 countries and 10 different states to share their experiences, ideas and lead a rich collage of discussions.